How to Choose an International Vetting Method

 How to Determine Which Vetting Method is Right For You

 If you are not sure which method your company needs, there are a few different people you can check with internally.
 One is your legal or compliance team.
 They typically know the level of liability they are comfortable with when processing funds overseas, and can tell you what they would require in terms of vetting.

 You can also check with accounting.
 They will most likely be able to work with you to determine what account, foundation or corporate, funds will come from.
 Remember that if your company plans to make their donations and grants out of a foundation, ED would be required.

 Vetting an international charity can take on a lot of different forms, however, it’s important to note that it’s not entirely up to you to see that these charities are valid.
 Deciding which path to go down is not something you need to do alone, and we encourage you to share best practices and ask friendly resources for help.
 That’s where we (YourCause) come in.

 How YourCause Can Help You Internationally Vet

 Overall, international giving and volunteering are becoming an integral part of CSR programs all over the world.
-We’re seeing companies reach engagement numbers that surpass those here in the US and more donors are expressing interest in non-domestic organizations.
-So, maybe you’ve been thinking about the possibility of a program expansion, or maybe you were asked at the grocery store if you wanted to add an extra $1 to your grand total to help support a charity.
-After reviewing the different methods: equivalency determination, good faith determination, self-defined approach, or expenditure responsibility; you’ll have a better idea how you or your company will vet charities.
-Vetting is critical to understanding where your money is going, whether it’s expanding your companies program overseas or simply donating $1 at a grocery store.
+We’re seeing companies reach engagement numbers overseas that surpass those here in the US, and more donors are expressing interest in non-domestic organizations.
+After reviewing the different methods: equivalency determination, good faith determination, self-defined approach, or expenditure responsibility; you’ll have a better grasp on how you or your company will vet charities.
+Vetting is critical to understanding where your money is going, whether it’s expanding your company’s program overseas or simply donating $1 at a grocery store.